Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics

-\begin{rem} Many more properties of the EVI-gradient flow $\mu_{t}$ are established in \cite{a-g-s}, for example $\mu_{t}$ defines an absolutely continuous curve $\R\rightarrow\mathcal{P}_{2}(\R^{n})$ (in the sense of metric spaces) which is locally Lipschitz continuous and has the usual semi-group property.
-Moreover, the flows are stable under approximation of the inital data and the functional $G.$ \end{rem} Under suitably regularity assumptions it shown in \cite{a-g-s} that the EVI-gradient flow $\mu_{t}=\rho_{t}dx$ furnished by the previous theorem satisfies Otto's evolution equation in the weak sense: \begin{prop} Suppose in addition to the assumptions in the previous theorem that $\mu_{t}$ has a density $\rho_{t}$ for $t>0.$ Then $\rho_{t}$ satisfies the the continuity equation jy\ref{eq:formal gradient flow} in the sense of distributions on $\R^{d}\times\R$ with
+\end{thm} \begin{rem} Many more properties of the EVI-gradient flow $\mu_{t}$ are established in \cite{a-g-s}.
+For example, $\mu_{t}$ defines an absolutely continuous curve $\R\rightarrow\mathcal{P}_{2}(\R^{n})$ (in the sense of metric spaces) which is locally Lipschitz continuous on $]0,\infty[$ which is a $\lambda-$contracting semi-group.
+Moreover, the flows are stable under suitable approximation of the initial data and the functional $G.$ \end{rem} Under suitably regularity assumptions it shown in \cite{a-g-s} that the EVI-gradient flow $\mu_{t}=\rho_{t}dx$ furnished by the previous theorem satisfies Otto's evolution equation (recalled in the appendix) in the weak sense: \begin{prop} Suppose in addition to the assumptions in the previous theorem that $\mu_{t}$ has a density $\rho_{t}$ for $t>0.$ Then $\rho_{t}$ satisfies the the continuity equation \ref{eq:formal gradient flow} in the sense of distributions on $\R^{d}\times\R$ with

-where $\partial^{0}G$ denotes the minimal subdifferential of $G.$ \end{prop} We recall that under the assumptions in the previous theorem (and assuming$\left|\partial G\right|^{2}<\infty\subset\mathcal{P}_{2,ac}(\R^{n}))$ the (many-valued) \emph{subdifferential} $\partial G$ on the subspace $\mathcal{P}_{2,ac}(\R^{n})$ is a metric generalization of the (Frechet) subdifferential Hilbert space theory; by definition, it satisfies a ``slope inequality along geodesics'':
+where $\partial^{0}G$ denotes the minimal subdifferential of $G.$ \end{prop} We recall that under the assumptions in the previous theorem (and assuming $\{\left|\partial G\right|^{2}<\infty\}\subset\mathcal{P}_{2,ac}(\R^{n}))$ the many-valued \emph{subdifferential} $\partial G$ on the subspace $\mathcal{P}_{2,ac}(\R^{n})$ is a metric generalization of the (Frechet) subdifferential Hilbert space theory; by definition, it satisfies a ``slope inequality along geodesics'':

 where $T_{\mu}^{\nu}$ denotes the optimal transport map between $\mu$ and $\nu,$ as in Remark \ref{rem:transport} (note that $v$ is the tangent vector field at $0$ of the geodesic $\mu_{s}$ from $\mu$ to $\nu).$ The \emph{minimal subdifferential} $\partial^{0}G$ on $\mathcal{P}_{2,ac}(\R^{n})$ at $\mu$ is defined as the unique element in the subdifferential $\partial G$ at $\mu$ minimizing the $L^{2}-$norm in $L^{2}(\mu);$ in fact, its norm coincides with the metric slope of $G$ at $\mu$ (in \cite{a-g-s} there is also a more general notion of extended subdifferential which, however, will not be needed for our purposes). \begin{example} In the case when $G=H$ is the Boltzmann entropy and $\mu$ satisfies $H(\mu)<\infty,$ so that $\mu$ has a density $\rho,$ we have $(\partial^{0}H)(\mu)=\rho^{-1}\nabla\rho\in L^{2}(\mu)$ and hence